D0Nater/BounceBit/README.md

 7. In folder 'dist' will be BounceBit.exe

 # New
-   Version 0.2
+   Version 0.3
 1. Program was optimized
-2. More information about songs
+2. More themes
-3. Testing of playlist creation has started
+3. More settings
 4. Copying news
-5. New images without background
-6. Removed function for deleting image background
-7. Fixed some bugs
+5. Fixed some bugs

 # Packages
 <code> pip install lxml </code> <br>